Clocks are $e$-positive: Introduction

 To confirm the $e$-positivity of a graph family often requires specific algebraic combinatorial skills.
-Besides the above, other common skills include the generating function approach, constructing recurrence relations and sign-reversing involutions.
-An uncompleted list of proof strategies can be found from \citet{QTW24X}.
+Besides the above, common skills include the generating function approach, constructing recurrence relations and sign-reversing involutions.
+An incomplete list of proof strategies can be found from \citet{QTW24X}.

-Recently the third author \cite{Wang24X} established the $e$-positivity of cycle-chords, which are obtained by identifying an edge of two cycles, see the left figure in \cref{fig:theta}.
+Recently the third author \cite{Wang25} established the $e$-positivity of cycle-chords, which are obtained by identifying an edge of two cycles, see the left figure in \cref{fig:theta}.

 He realized that cycle-chords can be regarded as obtained by connecting two distinct vertices with three disjoint paths and by restricting one of them to have length $1$.
 If one uses $k$ disjoint paths to connect two vertices, then the resulting graphs are paths if $k=1$, and cycles if $k=2$.
 When $k\ge 4$, he found some infinite families of graphs that are not $e$-positive.
 For $k=3$, the resulting graphs were named \emph{theta graphs} by \citet{Bon72}.
-To be more precise, a theta graph is the union of three internally disjoint paths that have the same two distinct ends, see the middle figure in \cref{fig:theta}.
-The positivity for cycle-chords then inspires \citeauthor{Wang24X} to pose the following conjecture. \begin{conjecture}[\citeauthor{Wang24X}] All theta graphs $\theta_{abc}$ are $e$-positive. \end{conjecture}
+To be more precise, a theta graph is the union of three internally disjoint paths that have the same two distinct ends.
+When the three paths have lengths $a$, $b$ and $c$, we denote the theta graph by $\theta_{abc}$. see the middle figure in \cref{fig:theta}.
+The $e$-positivity of cycle-chords then inspires \citeauthor{Wang25} to pose the following conjecture. \begin{conjecture}[\citeauthor{Wang25}] All theta graphs $\theta_{abc}$ are $e$-positive. \end{conjecture}

-We confirm \cref{conj:theta} for $c=2$.
+In this paper, we confirm \cref{conj:theta} for $c=2$.
 Imaging the cycle of length $a+b$ in $\theta_{ab2}$ as a clock face, and the two edges that constitute the length $2$ path as the hour hand and minute hand, we call the theta graphs $\theta_{ab2}$ \emph{clock graphs}, see the right figure in \cref{fig:theta}.
 Here is our main result.

 \begin{theorem} Clocks are $e$-positive. \end{theorem}

 This paper is organized as follows.
 In \cref{sec:pre}, we give an overview of basic knowledge on chromatic symmetric functions, the composition method, as well as positive $e_I$-expansions of some particular graphs that will be of use.
 In \cref{sec:theta}, we derive two $e_I$-expansions for the chromatic symmetric function of all theta graphs.
 In \cref{sec:clock}, we establish \cref{thm:X.clock} based on one of the $e_I$-expansions.
 The main idea in our proof is to figure out the fibers of certain partial reversal transformation on compositions with all parts at least $2$.